rexlManu/la-dpsmeter/README.md

 You can find out your ip address by running `ipconfig` in a command prompt.
 It's your local lan address, not your public ip.

-Once done, make sure Docker from the first step is running, then you can continue with building the docker image and running it:
+Once done, make sure Docker is running (first step), then you can continue with building the docker image and running it from the la-dpsmeter directory.

 ```powershell
 cd la-dpsmeter